Loyal Temperance Legion

-The Loyal Temperance Legion was the children's branch of the Woman's Christian Temperance Union (WCTU).
+The Loyal Temperance Legion (L.T.L.) was the children's branch of the Woman's Christian Temperance Union (W.C.T.U.).
 Its slogan was "Tremble, King Alcohol, We Shall Grow Up".
-It published an English-language newspaper for children called The Young Crusader, which was edited for some time by WCTU president Anna Adams Gordon, a strong believer in the need to interest children in temperance at a very early age.
+It published an English-language newspaper for children called The Young Crusader, which was edited for some time by W.C.T.U. president Anna Adams Gordon, a strong believer in the need to interest children in temperance at a very early age.